kalekdev/uni/semester-1/digitaltechnik/notes.typ

 A 2s complement binary number can be converted back and forth using the following method:
 + Set apart the leading signing bit
 + Perform bitwise inversion on the other bits and add 1
-+ Append the inverted leading signing bit
++ Append the inverted leading signing bit (Do not cut off leading 0s that arose from inversion!)

 Converting 2s complement to decimal is also straightforward.
 Either the corresponding positive binary number can be converted or:
 + Treat the leading bit as -1 \* its place value